Rosond South Africa and Bin Harkil Saudi Arabia announce the establishment of Rosond Arabia

 Rosond Arabia is set to commence operations immediately.
 The company looks forward to collaborating with industry partners and stakeholders to drive the growth and development of Saudi Arabia's mining sector.

-For more information about Rosond Arabia and its services, please visit www.rosond.com and www.binharkil.com.
+For more information about Rosond Arabia & its services, please visit www.ROSOND.com and www.BinHarkil.com.

 Rosond provides fast, efficient, safe, and cost-effective drilling and grouting services to mining and exploration industries throughout Africa.
 For over 65 years, Rosond has applied advanced design and engineering disciplines to create client-specific solutions.
 State-of-the-art, in-house manufacturing facilities provide products designed and engineered to meet clients' specific demands, while an experienced team of engineers and artisans ensure a solution in keeping with global best practice.